morninj/django-docker/README.md

 ## Deployment

 Production settings live in `django_docker/django_docker/settings_production.py`.
 Edit these as necessary.
-For instance, you'll probably want to set `ALLOWED_HOSTS` to your production domain, and you'll want to set `DATABASES` to a persistent storage backend (e.g,.
-Google Cloud SQL or your own database server).
+For instance, you'll probably want to set `ALLOWED_HOSTS` to your production domain, and you'll want to set `DATABASES` to a persistent storage backend (e.g., Google Cloud SQL or your own database server).
 See the [Django deployment checklist](https://docs.djangoproject.com/en/1.8/howto/deployment/checklist/).

 It's a good idea to run the following steps on a staging server before running them on a production server.
 The staging server should be identical to the production server (except for its address).